 If the services are provided at an agreed upon or specified price, that price is the fair market value unless there is evidence to the contrary.

 Example.
 Your tenant is a painter.
 He offers to paint your rental property instead of paying 2 months' rent.
 You accept his offer.

 Include in your rental income the amount the tenant would have paid for 2 months' rent.
-You can include that same amount as a rental expense for painting your property.
+You can deduct that same amount as a rental expense for painting your property.

 Lease with option to buy.
 If the rental agreement gives the tenant the right to buy your rental property, the payments you receive under the agreement are generally rental income.
-If your tenant exercises the right to buy the property, the payments you receive for the period after the date of sale are part of the selling price.
+If your tenant exercises the right to buy the property, the payments you receive for the period after the date of sale are considered part of the selling price.

 Rental of property also used as a home.
-If you rent property that you also use as your home and you rent it for fewer than 15 days during the tax year, do not include the rent you receive in your gross income.
-You cannot deduct rental expenses.
-However, you can include on Schedule A (Form 1040) the interest, taxes, and casualty and theft losses that are allowed for nonrental property.
-See Personal Use of Vacation Home or Dwelling Unit, later.
+If you rent property that you also use as your home and you rent it fewer than 15 days during the tax year, do not include the rent you receive in your income and do not deduct rental expenses.
+However, you can deduct on Schedule A (Form 1040) the interest, taxes, and casualty and theft losses that are allowed for nonrental property.
+See Personal Use of Dwelling Unit (Including Vacation Home), later.